 - Reinstate or improve the small number of open space areas being used during construction.

 Building bridges and elevated roadways

-The West Gate Tunnel Project’s new Maribyrnong River Bridge and MacKenzie Road ramps will be built to make sure trucks can maintain access to the Port of Melbourne, including Footscray Road and MacKenzie Road by building the structures mostly at night.
-This will also help keep traffic moving throughout the day and minimise impacts to local businesses.
+The West Gate Tunnel Project’s new Maribyrnong River Bridge and Mackenzie Road ramps will be built mostly at night to make sure trucks can maintain access to the Port of Melbourne, including Footscray Road and Mackenzie Road.
+This will help keep traffic moving throughout the day and minimise impacts to local businesses.

 With the exception of tunneling activities, working hours will aim to avoid sensitive periods and to minimise impacts to road users and local residents.

 Night work will be required on the West Gate Freeway, Footscray Road and within the rail environment to ensure roads and rail remains operational throughout construction.

 Tunneling activities will be undertaken continuously 24-hours, seven days a week.

 We’ll communicate any planned disruptions or delays in advance to residents, businesses and road users.